-This unit provides access to the, where you can share your observations of wildlife, whether these are descriptions or photographs.
+This course provides access to the, where you can share your observations of wildlife, whether these are descriptions or photographs.

 iSpot is a social networking site that was created to encourage people to engage with nature.
 It is designed in a way that allows ‘beginners’ to connect with a supportive community of experts and others.

 In this video Chris Packham introduces iSpot and how it can help you learn about wildlife.

 This OpenLearn course provides a sample of Level 1 study in Science.

 Copyright & revisions

 Originally published: Thursday, 10th March 2016